Danyor: Damaged Chinese Bridge of Danyor

 One of the earliest and longest composite bridges in Gilgit-Baltistan was the Chinese Bridge over river Gilgit on Karakoram Highway that partly collapsed in 2009 as a result of corroded pillar foundation.
 Initially, two out of nine spans fell into the river, and later due to unstable structure, another pillar and third span were collapsed.
 The bridge is closed since then due to loss of connection and a new bridge is constructed near that is completed in April 2016.
 The bridge had two guard quarters at extremities each with patio and parapet and the parapets are decorated with qilins.

+Suburbs

+Some of the main suburbs in Danyor are: